sandhiyarv2-345/ZomatoProject/README.md

-A simple Frontend Zomato Website.
+A simple Frontend of Zomato Website using HTML,CSS and JavaScript.